MissStrong/ICD2O/Notes/Unit 2/Note 1 - Booleans.md

 There are two **Boolean values**:`true` and `false`.
 Although they are words, they are not strings (there are no quotation marks around them).
 The word "Boolean" is named after George Boole, a logician from the 1800s.

- `mouseIsPressed` and `keyIsPressed` are some examples of built-in Boolean variables in Processing:
+ `mouseIsPressed` and `keyIsPressed` are some examples of built-in Boolean variables in P5.js:

 *  `mouseIsPressed` is `true` when the mouse is currently being pressed down and `false` otherwise.
 *  `keyIsPressed` is `true` when any key on the keyboard is currently being pressed down and `false` otherwise.